aluro2/Turdus-Dichromatism/Manuscript/turdus-dichromatism-ABL.md

    identify a suitable mate [@hamilton1961; @saetre1992].
 Evidence in favor of the species recognition hypothesis for sexual dichromatism includes a positive association between migratory behaviour, shorter breeding seasons, and plumage sexual dichromatism [@badyaev2003].
 Specifically, bird species that migrate to and from their breeding territories and have large geographic ranges tend to have greater plumage sexual dichromatism than species that do not migrate and have limited breeding ranges [@friedman2009; @dale2015; @simpson2015a; @matysiokova2017].
-Additionally, bird species that reside on mainland continents and have larger breeding ranges tend to have greater plumage colour elaboration and sexual dichromatism than species living on islands with limited breeding ranges [@badyaev1998; @figuerola2000; @tobias2009; @roulin2010; @doutrelant2016; @kearns2020].
+Additionally, bird species that reside on mainland continents and have larger breeding ranges often have greater plumage colour elaboration and sexual dichromatism than species living on islands with limited breeding ranges [@badyaev1998; @figuerola2000; @tobias2009; @roulin2010; @doutrelant2016; @kearns2020].

-   Moreover, plumage sexual dichromatism likely plays a role in hybridization avoidance via character displacement for species and mate recognition.
+   Moreover, plumage sexual dichromatism likely plays a role in hybridization avoidance via character displacement to facilitate species and mate recognition.
 For example, in European _Ficedula_ flycatchers, female choice selects for divergent male plumage colouration, leading to character displacement between species and populations and reduced rates of hybridization [@saetre1997].
 More broadly and across taxa, greater plumage